SikhoQ/alx-low_level_programming/0x02-functions_nested_loops/README.md

 100-times_table.c is a function that prints a n times table.
 101-natural.c is a program that computes and prints the sum of all numbers below 1024 that are multiples of 3 or 5.
 102-fibonacci.c is a program that prints hte first 50 Fibonacci numbers, starting with 1 and 2.
+103-fibonacci.c is a program that sums and prints all even terms not exceeding 4,000,000.